 Yves Idzerda is a professor in the physics department.
 He researches high-performance, low-cost solid oxide fuel cells.
 He focuses on the places in fuel cells where different materials meet the "interfaces."
 These areas can degrade during fuel cell operation, which reduces the cell's performance and life-span.
 Dr. Idzerda uses X-rays to probe the interface material and find the causes of degradation, which he hopes will ultimately lead to more reliable sources of clean energy.

+Nicholas Stadie is an assistant professor in the Chemistry and Biochemistry Department.
 The Stadie group explores new synthesis routes toward structurally and chemically tunable carbon-based materials with a chief interest in their application for energy storage.
-We have interests in both electrochemical energy storage (e.g., porous carbon-based batteries) and gas storage (e.g., in adsorbed phases of hydrogen or methane under high pressures), as well as gas separations and catalysis.
-Contributing fundamental insights into gas adsorption phenomena at the solid interface is also a goal of our work, using simple thermodynamics and statistical mechanics models.
+The group’s interests are in both electrochemical energy storage (e.g., porous carbon-based batteries) and gas storage (e.g., in adsorbed phases of hydrogen or methane under high pressures), as well as gas separations and catalysis.
+Contributing fundamental insights into gas adsorption phenomena at the solid interface is also a goal of the group’s work, using simple thermodynamics and statistical mechanics models.

-Our group develops and utilizes optical methods to study chemical structure, organization and reactivity at surfaces.
-While the systems studied are diverse and far ranging, our goal is always the same: we work hard to understand how asymmetric forces found at surfaces alter interfacial chemistry from bulk material limits.
-Projects currently underway fall into two general categories: 1) solvation at liquid surfaces and 2) high temperature surface chemistry in electrochemical devices.
+Robert Walker is a professor in the Materials Science Department.
+He is also the Materials Science Program Director.
+His group develops and utilizes optical methods to study chemical structure, organization, and reactivity at surfaces.
+While the systems studied are diverse and far ranging, their goal is always the same: work hard to understand how asymmetric forces found at surfaces alter interfacial chemistry from bulk material limits.
+Projects currently underway fall into two general categories: (1) solvation at liquid surfaces and (2) high temperature surface chemistry in electrochemical devices.